windwalker-io/ventoviro.github.io/.vaseman/entries/documentation/3.x/services/caching.md

 $myArrayCache = CacheFactory::getCache('cache_name', 'array');
 ```

-Te default cache is runtime cache, it means our data only keep in once runtime but will not save as files.
+The default cache is array cache, it means our data only keep in array but will not save as files.

 ### Custom Cache Options